Job-Protected Leave

 Background

 Job-protected time off from work helps people balance work demands with the need to take care of themselves and family members.
 This can be critical in times of illness.
-Policymakers at both the federal and state levels have addressed this issue in various ways.
+Policymakers at the federal and state levels have addressed this issue in various ways.

 Family and medical leave